 This bright and breezy eatery keeps things exciting with its fun and creative breakfast, brunch and lunch grub.
 Weekend brunch specials might feature the likes of scrambled egg and spring-onion croissant with wild-boar prosciutto, cheddar cheese and chutney; or braised short-rib sloppy Joe with basil-chilli pesto, chips and coleslaw.
 If you’re looking at the standard menu, brunchy favourites include braised short-rib on potato hash; spicy beans with smoky pork, sour cream and poached egg; boursin-and-black-pepper omelette with chives; and breakfast buns with egg, basil mayo and grilled mushrooms.

-This artsy spot is ideal for lingering brunches under the trees.
-The Benedict menu will have you torn between options served with chakalaka or sliced pork sausage, while the Turkish brekkie with boiled eggs, cucumber, Castelvetrano olives and feta will keep things fresh and light.
-There’s also a whole section dedicated to ‘things on toast’ as well as healthy super-food dishes.
+Brunches here include a Benedict menu with options served with chakalaka or sliced pork sausage.
 If you’re looking for French toast, they’ve got you covered with toppings of bacon jam or pear and Nutella.
 Wash your brunch down with a robot juice or go for the boozy options like the Red Snapper with gin, tomato juice and horseradish.

-This new jazz spot on the beachfront is not serving up tasty shisanyama only.
 Enjoy a late start with one of the sunny breakfast options that are served all day.
-The Mzansi-inspired choices include eggs with mushrooms, chakalaka beans, local wors and belly bacon; pork sausage on sweet potato toast; and a toppling Zulu flapjack stack served with rooibos syrup, whipped cream, banana, bacon, lemon and basil ricotta.
-If you’re into the simpler things, go for Marmite on toast, or a boozy Bloody Mary liquid breakfast with celery.
+Try the toppling Zulu flapjack stack served with rooibos syrup, whipped cream, banana, bacon, lemon and basil ricotta.
+There’s even simple Marmite on toast for a taste of nostalgia.